 Check before doing so as in some properties, building regulations require a fire-proof door to make the corridor a safe escape route.

-56. Choose reflective wallpaper to maximise light
+59. Choose metallic wallpaper to reflect light

 How do you make a hallway look welcoming?

-'Its the perfect area to take risks and be daring with your styling.
+'It's the perfect area to take risks and be daring with your styling.
 Bold, geometric designs and bright colors will give your stairs that wow factor and work well when mixed with minimalist furniture and accessories.

-'Opting for repeating patterns will not only allow your design to flow easily into other rooms, but will be forgiving to everyday marks and scuffs as your stairs see some serious use over their lifetime.'
+'Opting for repeating patterns will not only allow your design to flow easily into other rooms but will be forgiving to everyday marks and scuffs as your stairs see some serious use over their lifetime.'

-Noemie Deed, founder cosycoco.com adds: 'Pared back rugs can be used to tie together any interior style, while adding a touch of luxury underfoot.'
+Noemie Deed, founder cosycoco.com (opens in new tab) adds: 'Pared back rugs can be used to tie together any interior style while adding a touch of luxury underfoot.'

 'Neutral schemes are popular for hallways as they are the first impression of the home and can be a place of calm and relaxation, away from the hustle and bustle of the outside world.
 For subtle impact, you can add a dash of color with a border or tonal pattern.